 Associate Professor of Computer Science at Northeastern University

-Tina Eliassi-Rad is an Associate Professor of Computer Science at Northeastern University and a core faculty member at the Network Science Institute, specializing in data mining and machine learning.
+Tina Eliassi-Rad is an Associate Professor of Computer Science at Northeastern University in Boston, MA, and a core faculty member at Northeastern University's Network Science Institute.
+Her research is rooted in data mining and machine learning, spanning theory, algorithms, and applications of big data from networked representations of physical and social phenomena.

 Event Details